Phase I: Naming Process

 Together with a report on your public outreach initiative.
 (A maximum of 300 words, including the team members and the public outreach event and any photos/videos depicting the event).

-Each individual may belong to only one team.
 Each team is allowed to submit one proposal to name an exoworld (exoplanet+host star).

 You can submit your naming proposal by using this form.

 Only one proposal plus two backup proposals per country or territory will be accepted into consideration for the NameExoWorlds 2022.
 If there is more than one submission from each representing country, the National Outreach Coordinator (NOC) is responsible for selecting the country’s proposal at a national level.

 The NOCs must involve other national IAU representatives (e.g., ROADs, LOADs and NAECs) and representatives from the national astronomy community such as planetarium representatives, scientific institutions, and science centres in the national selection panel.

 NOTE: If there is no NOC, the OAO will identify a representative committee for the country or region.
 Or accept proposals from an applying country or territory.

 Phase 3: Voting and Selection of the Names